maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 # Course Aims

 **Developing Your Website**
 You learn how to conceptualize, design and develop your web presence.
-Depending on your interest and individual technological skill level you can choose one of two options to develop your own website.
+Depending on your interest and individual technological skill level you can choose one of two options to develop your website.
 This means, that we will split into two groups during the course to learn the individual tools necessary.
 However, some basics will stay the same and we will learn them all together.
 This includes a basic web development workflow:

 - Design: How to use Sketch or something similar to layout a contemporary, *responsive* website
 - Development: How to simulate a webserver on your laptop and use code editors
 - Production: How to setup domain and hosting, how to upload and test your site.

 **Theory and Contextual Knowledge**
-Your learn about digitization in a wider context.
+You learn about digitization in a wider context.
 This includes looking at how digitization shapes the designer's profession but also how it is connected to topics like ecology, economy, privacy, or ideology.
 The latest incidents like the climate demonstrations show how important a critical generation is for our world.
-And I belive this also includes critical thinking towards digitization.
+And I believe this also includes critical thinking towards digitization.

 ---